hnvy/blog-1/README.md

 Pearls are top-notch pieces of information which I found to be useful.
 You'll hopefully be one pearl richer when you find one (unless, of course, you already had a better (or the same) pearl stored in your knowledge box).

 Please keep in mind that these pearls are meant to serve as a beginner-to-advanced cheat sheet rather than an all-in-one guide.
 My skills will develop over time, and the content covered will progress from basic to intermediate, and eventually (hopefully) advanced.
 So, keep an eye out!

-Of course, some pearls will be major and useful, and hence it might be worthwhile to devote a longer post to them.